lucylow/Martha_Stewart/README.md

 ## Motivation
 * Algorithms are important in trading
-* Computer program follows algorithm of **pre-defined set of instructions to place trades**.
-Generates profits at a speed and frequency that is impossible for a human trader.
+   * Computer program follows **algorithm of pre-defined set of instructions to place trades**
+   * Generates profits at a speed and frequency that is impossible for a human trader
 * Relates to **physic background** where in the finance world, **time scales of nanoseconds/speed of light are important**: [Ex.
 Goldman Sachs is spending $100 million to shave milliseconds off stock trades](https://www.cnbc.com/2019/08/01/goldman-spending-100-million-to-shave-milliseconds-off-stock-trades.html)